tjsjts22/jpoproject/test2/readmetest2.txt

-WARNING UPLOADED FILE IS CONTAINS NAMES OF REAL CITY NOT "" IT NEEDS TO BE TAKEN FROM database copy.json (test1)
+WARNING IF UPLOADED FILE IS CONTAINS NAMES OF REAL CITY NOT "" IT NEEDS TO BE TAKEN FROM database copy.json (test1)